patzaw/bscui/README.md

 [![](http://cranlogs.r-pkg.org/badges/bsui)](https://cran.r-project.org/package=bsui)
 -->

-Render SVG as interactive figures with selectable and clickable user interface elements.
-These figures can be integrated in markdown documents or in shiny applications reacting to events triggered on them.
-Features also include moving, zoom in/out and export in SVG or PNG formats.
+Render SVG as interactive figures to display contextual information, with selectable and clickable user interface elements.
+These figures can be seamlessly integrated into Rmarkdown and Quarto documents or Shiny applications that react to events triggered within them.
+Additional features include pan, zoom in/out functionality, and the ability to export the figures in SVG or PNG formats.

 ## Installation